goldbergyoni/javascript-testing-best-practices/readme.md

 ```

 ## ⚪ ️ 3.4.
-Don't sleep and wait, speed-up by making things happen

-:white_check_mark: **Do:** Whenever async, avoid sleeping and prefer other like await, stub, or faking the clock.
-For example waiting for the UI to re-render after some update, or , ... if your.
-Whenever polling is inevitable, use https://www.npmjs.com/package/wait-for-expect
+Don't sleep, use frameworks built-in support for async events.
+Also try to speed things up

+:white_check_mark: **Do:** In many cases, the unit under test completion time is just unknown (e.g. animation suspends an element appearance on a page) - in that case avoid sleeping (e.g. setTimeOut) and prefer more deterministic methods that most platforms provide.
+Some platofrm allows awaiting on operations (e.g. Cypress cy.request('url')), other provide API for waiting like @testing-library/dom method wait(expect(element)).
+Sometime a more elegant way is to stub the slow resource, API for example, and then the response moment become detemionistic and the component can be re-rendered.
+When depending upon some external component that sleeps, it might turn useful to hurry-up the clock.
+Sleeping is a pattern to avoid becaue it forces your test to be slow or risky (when waiting too few).
+For example, when waiting for the UI to re-render after fetching API data... or when waiting for some animation to complete then .
+Whenever sleeping and polling is inevitable, consider some semi-deterministic solution like use https://www.npmjs.com/package/wait-for-expect

+Determinism
 <br/>

 :negative_squared_cross_mark: **Otherwise:** When sleeping for a long time, tests will be order of magnitude slower.
-When trying to sleep for small numbers, test will fail when the unit under test didn't provide the response in a timely fashion
+When trying to sleep for small numbers, test will fail when the unit under test didn't provide the response in a timely fashion.
+So it boils down to a trade-off between flaskiness and bad performance

 <br/>